MWPainter/Deep-Neuroevolution-With-SharedWeights---Ensembling-A-Better-Solution/README.md

 - Add tensorboardX for plotting
     - And plot lots of things!
     - Use it to debug better
-- Upate extending_out_channels to re-use code from extending_in_channels
+- ~Update extending_out_channels to re-use code from extending_in_channels~

 #### Network Transforms Todo
-- Alter the network transforms to actually be a function
+- ~Alter the network transforms to actually be a function~
-    - newLayer, newLayerAfter = R2R(layer, layerAfter)
+    - ~newLayer, newLayerAfter = R2R(layer, layerAfter)~
-    - apply iteratively down for a widen
+    - ~apply iteratively down for a widen~
-    - have a suite of network transforms?
+    - ~have a suite of network transforms?~
-    - get rid of the use of specific modules
+    - ~get rid of the use of specific modules~
 - **Implement R2R for fully connected layers
+    - Prototype in tutorial.pynb first
     - The transform can be implemented as a special case of a conv (where the spatial dimensions are 1x1.
 So just need to expand dims and squeeze dims around the general widen transform!!)
     - Explain that we decided to go with explaining it this way, because it makes the correspondence between the two more obvious.**
 - Find a better way to deal with residual connections than masking?